 Cars from the 1950s and 1960s clearly remained the most desired but prices seem to be rising for 1970s cars too, although still mostly shy of a million dollars.
 With two Porsche 959s from the 1980s selling for over a million dollars in 2014, more of these German supercars are likely to come to market in 2015.

-Data included in these statistics are from the classic car sales at Scottsdale and Arizona (January), Paris Rétromobile (February, Amelia Island (March), Houston (April), Monaco (May), Goodwood Festival of Speed(June), Mercedes Benz Museum in Stuttgart (July) and Monterey classic car week (mid-August) including Quail Lodge (Bonhams), Monterey (RM Auctions, Mecum, Rick Cole) and Pebble Beach (Gooding), London (September), Goodwood Revival plus a few further sales where the odd vehicle cleared the million dollar mark.
-With the major classic car auctions of the year now over, it is highly unlikely that the composition of the final list will change, although beautiful and interesting cars will still be on offer at various sales during the final quarter of the year.
+Data included in these statistics are from the classic car sales at Scottsdale and Arizona (January), Paris Rétromobile (February, Amelia Island (March), Houston (April), Monaco (May), Goodwood Festival of Speed(June), Mercedes Benz Museum in Stuttgart (July) and Monterey classic car week (mid-August) including Quail Lodge (Bonhams), Monterey (RM Auctions, Mecum, Rick Cole) and Pebble Beach (Gooding), London (September), Goodwood Revival plus a few further sales where the odd vehicle cleared the million-dollar mark.